VovAzot/VovAzot/README.md

 My name is Vladimir Zotov, and I'm passionate about Data Science, new technologies, history and geography.
 Welcome to my GitHub profile!

-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently learning ML engineering
-- 🔭 I’m working on Medical projects in Data Science.